mlflow/mlflow/docs/source/concepts.rst

 convention to specify its dependencies and how to run the code.
 For example, projects can contain a ``conda.yaml`` file for specifying a Python `Conda <https://conda.io/docs/>`_ environment.
-When you use the MLflow Tracking API in a Project, MLflow automatically remembers the project version executed (for example, Git commit) and any parameters.
+When you use the MLflow Tracking API in a Project, MLflow automatically remembers the project version (for example, Git commit) and any parameters.
 You can easily run existing MLflow Projects from GitHub or your own Git repository, and chain them into multi-step workflows.

 **MLflow Models** offer a convention for packaging machine learning models in multiple flavors, and